thmccormick/thmccormick.github.io/index.markdown

 ### Technical reports and working papers
-Please see [arXiv](https://arxiv.org/find/stat/1/au:+McCormick_T/0/1/0/all/0/1) for the most up to date list of working papers.

 + Measurement and modeling of social networks and peer influence
   + [Non-robustness of diffusion estimates on networks with measurement error](https://arxiv.org/abs/2403.05704)
   + [Model-based inference and experimental design for interference using partial network data](https://arxiv.org/abs/2406.11940)